9th8/up-to-date-real-world-haskell/20-systems-programming-in-haskell.md

 command.

 Our piping infrastructure is going to use strings as the way of sending data from one process to another.
-We can take advantage of Haskell\'s support for lazy reading via `hGetContents` while reading data, and use `forkIO` to let writing occur in the background.
+We can take advantage of Haskell's support for lazy reading via `hGetContents` while reading data, and use `forkIO` to let writing occur in the background.
 This will work well, although not as fast as connecting the endpoints of two processes directly together.[^6] It makes implementation quite simple, however.
-We need only take care to do nothing that would require the entire `String` to be buffered, and let Haskell\'s laziness do the rest.
+We need only take care to do nothing that would require the entire `String` to be buffered, and let Haskell's laziness do the rest.

 Next, we define an instance of `CommandLike` for `SysCommand`.
-We create two pipes: one to use for the new process\'s standard input, and the other for its standard output.
+We create two pipes: one to use for the new process's standard input, and the other for its standard output.
 This creates four endpoints, and thus four file descriptors.
 We add the parent file descriptors to the list of those that must be closed in all children.
-These would be the write end of the child\'s standard input, and the read end of the child\'s standard output.
+These would be the write end of the child's standard input, and the read end of the child's standard output.
 Next, we fork the child process.
 In the parent, we can then close the file descriptors that correspond to the child.
-We can\'t do that before the fork, because then they wouldn\'t be available to the child.
+We can't do that before the fork, because then they wouldn't be available to the child.
 We obtain a handle for the `stdinwrite` file descriptor, and start a thread via `forkIO` to write the input data to it.
 We then define `waitfunc`, which is the action that the caller will invoke when it is ready to wait for the called process to terminate.
-Meanwhile, the child uses `dupTo`, closes the file descriptors it doesn\'t need, and executes the command.
+Meanwhile, the child uses `dupTo`, closes the file descriptors it doesn't need, and executes the command.

 Next, we define some utility functions to manage the list of file